 So, with the bag taken care of, I had to focus on shots & paper work.
 My local, Ocotal, Vet helped me figure out which shots were required - as I recall it was Rabies and a tri-feline shot.
 Well, the Tri-feline was a refrigerated injection that they don't have in Ocotal, only in Managua, a 4 hour bus ride away.
 I wasn't too thrilled to cart my cat on a 8 hour round trip bus ride, so my Vet suggested that he could arrange delivery.
 Basically, delivery involves multiple taxi and bus rides for my little vile, all personally arranged... craziness.
 Surprisingly enough, the vile made it and Virgina got her shot.
 The next step was to actually take her to Managua to be seen by a particular Vet (I guess he was certified or something) and to get all the paperwork filled out.

 Also around this time, the gate that I designed for the Solar center was being completed.
 The installation was underway on our very last day there!
-Our host family threw us a little party the night before we had to leave and we had an emotional goodbye in the morning.
+Our host family t

 The trip home was pretty stressful with the cat.
 It was quite a journey.
 4 hours on the bus, an overnight in Managua, a taxi ride to the airport, a flight to FL, an 8 hour layover, and a flight to DC.
 Included in the overnight in Managua, we had plans to take Virginia to the special Vet for examination and then to go the the Governmental office that would issue us export papers.
 When the Dr. was examining Virginia we realized that the Tri-Feline vaccine had been expired at the time of the injection, so it didn't count.
 In addition, it needed to have been given at least 30 days before departure, so there was not time to get another shot!
 Fortunately, the Vet took pity on us and just simply changed the date of the injection on her record... he was reluctant to make the change since, as he put it, there is so much corruption in his country, but he was compassionate about us not getting caught in red tape - THANK GOODNESS!
 Whew, we got all of her papers in order - but not without a great deal of running around and stress.